CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costopt-36.png)

-Now, click on the **Next** from lower right corner to move on next page.
+Now, click on the **Next** from the lower right corner to move to the next page.